Wix vs Shopify — Which is Better?

 It’s probably fair to say that the best-value Wix plans are the ‘Core’ and ‘Business’ plans, as their feature-to-price ratio is good, and both plans cover the basics for those needing a brochure website or online store respectively.

-Wix pricing in 2024
+Wix pricing table

-Wix pricing in 2024
+Wix pricing table

 A quick note about the ‘Wix Enterprise’ plan: as the name suggests, this is geared towards more corporate users.